tolauwae/phd-thesis/src/multiverse/multiverse.typ

 == The MIO debugger<mult:implementation>

 We have implemented the multiverse debugger described above in a prototype debugger, called the MIO debugger.
-The MIO debugger is built on top of a WebAssembly runtime for microcontrollers, called WARDuino @lauwaerts24:warduino.
+The MIO debugger is built on top of the WARDuino runtime.
-WARDuino is written in C++, includes primitives for controlling hardware peripherals, and has support for traditional remote debugging.
+Our prototype implementation builds further upon the virtual machine and the remote debugging facilities described in @chapter:remote.
-Our prototype implementation builds further on its virtual machine and the remote debugging facilities but needed to be extended significantly in order to support all the basic operations for multiverse debugging: smart snapshotting, mocking of primitives and reversible actions.
+Under the hood, the virtual machine needed to be extended significantly in order to support all the basic operations for multiverse debugging: smart snapshotting, mocking of primitives and reversible actions.
 Additionally, we created a high-level interface which implements the message passing interface described in @mult:multiverse-debugger as messages in the remote debugger of WARDuino.
 On top of this interface we built a Kotlin application for debugging AssemblyScript programs on microcontrollers running WARDuino.
 This application keeps track of the program states, and shows them as part of the multiverse tree, as shown in @fig:multiverse-debugger from @mult:practice.
 @alg:jumping for arbitrary jumping, is implemented at the level of the Kotlin application using the message passing interface of the remote debugger.